Eppie Morrie [Child 223]

 Prestwich adds that de Lacy chose to be buried by Lestrange.
 Although this may say less about Lestrange than about the fact that Thomas of Lancaster was a complete and utter jerk (Hicks, pp. 48-49).

-(The aftermath of all this, incidentally, was the extinction of the Earldom of Lincoln, which had been the whole point: "The last man to bear this title had been Thomas, Earl of Lancaster, who had borne the title by right of his wife, Alice, the last surviving child of Henry, Earl of Lincoln.
+(The aftermath of all this, incidentally, was the extinction of the Earldom of Lincoln, which had been the reason everyone sought to marry her: "The last man to bear this title had been Thomas, Earl of Lancaster, who had borne the title by right of his wife, Alice, the last surviving child of Henry, Earl of Lincoln.
 The Earl of Suffolk had seized the countess and taken her away from Lancaster, to her great delight, and so Henry of Lancaster was unable to inherit the Lincoln title....
-She was forty-eight years old, and knew she would not bear an hear herself, although she was married to Sir Ebulo Lestrange, a Shropshire baron.
+She was forty-eight years old, and knew she would not bear an heir herself, although she was married to Sir Ebulo Lestrange, a Shropshire baron.
 Thus the title was bound to become extinct with her death" -- Mortmer, p.
 223)

-Abductions not ending in actual rape were doubtless even more frequent (consider, e.g., the ballads close to this one in Child's order, "Bonny Baby Livingston" [Child 222], "The Lady of Arngosk' [Child 224] and "Rob Roy" [Child 225]), and in one case involved a future Queen of England.
+Abductions not ending in actual rape were doubtless even more frequent (consider, e.g., the ballads close to this one in Child's order, "Bonny Baby Livingston" [Child 222], "The Lady of Arngosk' [Child 224] and "Rob Roy" [Child 225]).
+One such abduction involved a future Queen of England.
 Eleanor of Aquitaine, from the moment her father died and she became Duchess, was subject to kidnapping attempts to secure her inheritance (Owen, pp. 14, 31).
 For background on this, see the notes to "Queen Eleanor's Confession [Child 156]'"

 There was also a curious inverse case, in which the a monarch was supposedly willing to rape a woman, but when she fought back, married her instead.
 Dockray, p.
 45, gives Mancini's account of the marriage of King Edward IV and Queen Elizabeth Woodville, which tells of Edward holding a knife to her throat and her refusing to sleep with him even then, with the result that he secretly married her.
 The incident with the knife probably didn't happen, but it shows the sorts of rumors that surrounded their surprise marriage (which assuredly *did* happen).